o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/asset-system-programming.md

 An `AssetData` class represents the data of an asset that is loaded in memory\.
 To describe a particular kind of asset, derive from the `AssetData` base class\.
 The base class provides an `AssetID` and a reference count member variable for the asset\.

-The following Lumberyard classes derive from `AssetData`:
+The following O3DE classes derive from `AssetData`:

 ****